Hailie Deegan: 2026: Return to stock cars

+On January 21, 2026, Deegan announced she would be returning full-time to the ARCA Menards Series West for the 2026 season with Bill McAnally Racing, while also making part-time starts in the NASCAR Craftsman Truck Series for McAnally–Hilgemann Racing.
+Deegan scored her fourth career victory at Madera.
+Again, it came after contact on the final lap, this time with points leader Trevor Huddleston.

 IMSA

 Deegan's move to Ford in 2020 included a foray into the IMSA Michelin Pilot Challenge with Multimatic Motorsports.
-She ran the 2020 series season-opener at Daytona with co-driver and current Joe Gibbs Racing NASCAR Cup Series driver Chase Briscoe.
+She ran the 2020 series season-opener at Daytona with co-driver Chase Briscoe.
 Deegan and Briscoe finished 43rd out of 51 cars.
 The pair's No. 22 Ford GT4 ran as high as fifteenth but developed mechanical problems about three hours into the four-hour event.
 Deegan returned to the series at Laguna Seca, teaming up in the No. 22 Ford with Sebastian Priaulx.

 In 2022, she returned to the Michelin Pilot Challenge at Daytona, once again sharing a car with Briscoe.
 The pair placed 24th in the field of 48.

 Superstar Racing Experience

 In 2021, Deegan joined the newly formed Superstar Racing Experience.
 She finished second to Tony Stewart in her first race at Knoxville Raceway, which was followed by starts at Slinger Speedway and Nashville Fairgrounds Speedway as a replacement for Tony Kanaan.
 The Slinger race was highlighted by a feud with Paul Tracy in which the two spun each other before arguing on Instagram.

 She returned to SRX in 2022 for the Stafford Motor Speedway and I-55 Raceway rounds.